-A. Pick one up in the Undergraduate Advising Office, 411 Machmer Hall, or in 407A Machmer, or download it.
+A. Pick one up in the Comm Undergraduate Advising Office, N323 Integrative Learning Center (ILC) or download it.
 Download an application at right.

-Q. Who do I see for questions about my application?
+Q. Whom do I see for questions about my application?

-A. Someone at the Undergraduate Advising Office, 411 Machmer Hall, can answer your questions about the application form, prerequisites, switching majors, etc. Drop in during business hours during the semester.
-Or e-mail your questions to the peer advisors at email@example.com.
+A. Someone in the Comm Undergraduate Advising Office, in N323 ILC, can answer your questions about the application form, prerequisites, switching majors, etc. Drop in M-Th 11-4:30 during the semester.
+Or e-mail your questions to the peer advisors at firstname.lastname@example.org.